Cover Up (part 1)

 project from Felt Wee Folk – New Adventures

-To keep up with new posts, subscribe to this blog (top right column on the home page).
+To keep up with new posts, subscribe to this blog.
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.

 Blog Tour host Mimi Kirchner